 Dissertation Information

-After you are converted to Dissertation-track, it is mandatory to register your Dissertation title in the MAE MSc Dissertation System.
+Once your application for option conversion has been approved, you must register your Dissertation title in the MAE MSc Dissertation System.

 If you have any enquiries relating to proposing a topic for your project, please approach the Programme Director for advice.